0xjei/SawChain/processor/README.md

     // The Event Type description.
     string description = 4;

-    // A list of Event Parameters with additional features. repeated EventType.Parameter parameters = 5;
+    // A list of enabled Task Types addresses for recording the event. repeated string enabledTaskTypes = 5;

-    // A list of enabled Task Types addresses for recording the event. repeated string enabledTaskTypes = 6;
+    // A list of enabled Product Types addresses where recording the event. repeated string enabledProductTypes = 6;

-    // A list of enabled Product Types addresseswhere recording the event. repeated string enabledProductTypes = 7;
+    // A list of Event Parameters with additional features. repeated EventType.Parameter parameters = 7;

     // A list of enabled derived Product Types addresses for the transformation of the product. repeated string enabledDerivedProductTypes = 8;